Post By RelatedRelated Post

 Provide appropriate fertilization and irrigation, prune low-hanging tree branches to reduce shade, maintain aeration, mow frequently, and bag clippings.
 Upgrade your lawn with a rust-resistant cultivar if the disease persists.

 This disease is caused by a fungus named Magnaporthepoae and infects and destroys grass roots.
 Grass growing in a sunny, hot lawn is the most common area for summer patch to develop.

-Management: Management of summer patch is most effective when preventive measures are taken.
-Certain fungacides can help control summer patch when applied on 28 day intervals.
-For a list of reccomended fungacides, visit http://www.turffiles.ncsu.edu/diseases/summer_patch.aspx
+Management of summer patch is most effective when preventive measures are taken.
+Certain fungicides can help control the summer patch when applied on 28-day intervals.
+For a list of recommended fungicides, visit http://www.turffiles.ncsu.edu/diseases/summer_patch.aspx